TheCheapestPixels/pychology/README.md

 `NodeState.ACTIVE`, `NodeState.DONE`, or `NodeState.FAILED`.
 These
 functions then are plugged into `pychology.behavior_trees.Action`.

-Inner nodes either have a single child and do some logic; These are called decorators, and do a lot of heavy lifting.
+Inner nodes may have a single child and do some logic; These are called decorators, and do a lot of heavy lifting.
 They can change the returning node state, prevent sub-trees from being executed, check for conditions, count how often or for how long a sub-tree has been active, provide debug information, and much more.

-There's also nodes that have multiple children.
+There's also nodes that (can) have multiple children.
 The two most popular are the Chain (usually called Sequence), which executes a series of tasks (or rather sub-trees) one after the other, and Priorities (also called Selector or Fallback) which tries running one sub-tree after the other until one reports something other than failure.
+Another node type is Parallel, which executes all of its children.

 The class `pychology.behavior_trees.BehaviorTree` can act as a root node that automatically resets the tree's state after it has finished or